Skip to main content

 We also offer a series of specialist postgraduate programmes including:

-• MSc Environmental Assessment and Management (IEMA accredited)
+• Environmental Assessment and Management MSc (IEMA accredited)

 • Further PhD study.

-Career paths taken by our recent graduates:
+Career paths taken by our recent graduates include:

 • Planning and environmental consultants